LucianoBatista/personal-qa-backend/README.md

 - **Tag Registration**: Categorize questions for easy retrieval, even without AI assistance.
 - **AI-Based Question Creation**: Generate questions based on existing text context, making learning more intuitive.
 - **AI-Powered Answer Correction**: Utilize AI to improve the accuracy of your answers.
+- **AI-Duplication Detector**: Utilize AI to detect which question is duplicated.
+Besides we could search for exact same text, is better to search for very similar questions.

 As of now, this backend operates without a queue system, ensuring that every request is handled synchronously for a seamless user experience.

+# Flow

+1. Register a user
+2. Register a question (vinculado to the user)
+3. Register a tag to question
+4. Register the relationship between tag and question
+5. Register a answer (vinculado to the question)